 According to some researchers, there are currently no evidence-based guidelines for treating turf toe.
 More studies are needed to develop optimal treatment guidelines.

 Grade 1 injuries, the least serious of the three, can be treated at home using the RICE method:

-- Compression: Wrap a bandage around the foot and toes.
-Keeping the big toe taped to your other toes can keep it from moving too much and making the injury worse.
+- Compression.
+Wrap a bandage around your foot and toes.
+Keeping your big toe taped to your other toes can prevent it from moving too much and making the injury worse.

 Taking nonsteroidal anti-inflammatory drugs (NSAIDs) can help manage your pain until the injury heals.
 Wearing shoes that don’t bend easily can help keep you from bending your toe too far again.

 Grade 2 injuries are a little more serious and may require you to use crutches or a walking boot to protect your foot as your injury heals.

 You may need surgery to treat a grade 3 injury if it causes a bone break, a ligament tear, or severe joint damage.

 The type of surgery you’ll need depends on what part of your plantar complex needs treatment.

 If soft tissue like a ligament or the joint capsule is damaged, your doctor may use sutures to repair the tissue.
 Sutures are stitches for body tissue.

 If the injury causes a bone break, your doctor will need to repair the bone.
 You may need to wear a cast to protect the toe until it fully heals.